LINOSNCHENA/JAVA-Microservices-in-Springboot-and-Angular/README.md

 7. Hibernate
 8. Tomcat Server

-Note: The database key-field in MySQL and MSSQL is auto-increment while in the Postgressql database the key-field used is serial instead of auto-increment.
-Need changes in the data model where necessary.
+Note: In the database used the data type of the primary-key in MySQL and MSSQL is auto-increment while in the Postgresql database the primary key field used is serial.
+This is a minor diference in implementaion of MSSQL/MySQL and Postgresql primary key fields.
+Need changes in the data model design as necessary respectivily.

 ### Execution Commands